 Can I have a minor?

 Yes you can.
-With some programs in the Departments of Music this is a more difficult task, but minoring is possible.
+With some programs in the Department of Music this is a more difficult task, but minoring is possible.
 Please note that musical theatre majors are unable to minor in drama.
 For more detailed and individualized information please contact cua-music@cua.edu.

 I don't plan to major in music.
 Can I still participate in ensembles, plays, and classes?